 Hydrogenated shortening is an ingredient usually found in commercial biscuit mixes, but you can use butter or non-hydrogenated shortening in this mixture, or use a combination.
 If using all shortening, it should be fine on the pantry shelf for as long as the expiration date on the shortening (assuming the flour and other ingredients were relatively fresh).
 If you use butter, store the mix in the refrigerator or freezer.

 Make sure you check the expiration dates on all of your ingredients and label the biscuit mix accordingly.

-1 3/4 cups butter (or shortening, or a combination of the two, well chilled and cut into small pieces)
+1 3/4 (14 ounces) cups unsalted butter, or shortening, or a combination of the two, well chilled and cut into small pieces

 Basic Biscuits With Homemade Baking Mix

 2 1/4 cups of Basic Biscuit Baking Mix

 Heat the oven to 450 F. Line a baking sheet with parchment paper.

 Combine the baking mix and milk in a bowl and stir until it comes together.

 Turn out onto a lightly floured surface and knead about 6 to 8 times, or just until you have a cohesive soft dough.